64MM4-KN1F3/AuntyLangtons-FREE/README.md

 For info on VCV Rack check out: https://vcvrack.com/

 JW Modules - Thank you very much for open sourcing your modules Jeremy, I have learnt so much from them!
-See a buch of Jeremy's excellent work here: http://jeremywentworth.com/
+See a bunch of Jeremy's excellent work here: http://jeremywentworth.com/

 DSEG LCD-style font - Thank you Keshikan けしかん!
 Find this font here: https://github.com/keshikan/DSEG